-Professor Calzada serves as associate editor for the Journal of Latin@ Psychology and as editorial board member of Cultural Diversity and Ethnic Minority Psychology.
+Professor Calzada serves as associate editor for the Journal of Latin@ Psychology and Cultural Diversity and Ethnic Minority Psychology.
 She received her B.A. from Duke University and her Ph.D. from the University of Florida.

 Curriculum Vitae (PDF)

 Parenting, early childhood development, academic achievement, Latino families, racial/ethnic disparities

 - Implementing ParentCorps in Corpus Christi Independent School District (2024)